Alfred Underwood Criminal Defence Barrister

 Criminal Defence

-R v H and Others – Snaresbrook Crown Court – Led as junior counsel for one of five defendants jointly charged with attempted murder of a rival gang member in Hackney.
+R v T and Others – Snaresbrook Crown Court – Attempted Murder – Led as junior counsel for one of five defendants jointly charged with attempted murder of a rival gang member in Hackney.
 Client along with two others attacked the victim with knives and a firearm at an overground station.
 Trial lasted over three months and involved complex legal argument in relation to bad character, alleged evidence of gang membership and evidence arising ex improviso during the trial.

-R v ML and Others – Winchester Crown Court – Client charged with being concerned in the supply of Class A and B drugs.
+R v ML and Others – Winchester Crown Court – Class A Drugs Supply – Client charged with being concerned in the supply of Class A and B drugs.
 Prosecution alleged he entered into an agreement with others to smuggle drugs into “Boomtown” music festival.
 Following a four-week trial the client was acquitted on all counts.
 The other two defendants were convicted of supply.

-DPP v EK – Highbury Corner Youth Court – Represented youth client charged with possession with intent to supply Class A and dangerous driving.
+DPP v K – Highbury Corner Youth Court – Modern Slavery Defence – Represented youth client charged with possession with intent to supply Class A and dangerous driving.
 Following representations that the defendant was a victim of trafficking at the time, the prosecution discontinued the drugs offences.
 The youth court bench acquitted the defendant of the dangerous driving offences following a successfully pursued defence under s.45 Modern Slavery Act 2015.

 Criminal Prosecution